 Zero Tolerance Policy

-FCJDC Prison Rape Elimination Act (PREA) POLICY - The Fairfax County Juvenile Detention Center has a Zero Tolerance Policy for any form of sexual abuse, sexual misconduct or sexual harassment.
-It is the policy of the Fairfax County Juvenile Detention Center (FCJDC) to ensure that sexual activity between staff and juveniles, volunteers or contract personnel and juveniles, regardless of consensual status, is prohibited and subject to administrative disciplinary action and/or criminal prosecution.
+JDRDC Prison Rape Elimination Act (PREA) POLICY - The Fairfax County Juvenile and Domestic Relations District Court (to include: The Juvenile Detention Center, Foundations, Shelter Care and Stepping Stones) has a Zero Tolerance Policy for any form of sexual abuse, sexual misconduct or sexual harassment.
+It is the policy of the Fairfax County Juvenile and Domestic Relations District Court (JDRDC) to ensure that sexual activity between staff and juveniles, volunteers or contract personnel and juveniles, regardless of consensual status, is prohibited and subject to administrative disciplinary action and/or criminal prosecution.

-To make sure that sexual misconduct is reported, the Fairfax County Juvenile Detention Center has several ways for parents and third parties to report.
+To make sure that sexual misconduct is reported, the Fairfax County Juvenile and Domestic Relations District Court has several ways for parents and third parties to report.
 You may use the reporting method with which you are most comfortable.

 - Contacting the PREA reporting hotline at 1-855-602-7001